JohnFromMars/BatchFromMarsPorject/README.md

 Map Task
 --------------
 The `map` task transform datas.
 It support Lambda, making business logic clear.
-The code below are demostrating how to convert each data into it's substring 0 to 4.
+The codes below are demostrating how to convert each data into it's substring 0 to 4.

        batchController.input("D:/BatchFromMars/SortData/sort1.txt", "UTF8")